 These facilities provide an excellent location for viewing the ocean from a higher vantage point for all members of the public as well as for those individuals who are less amble and enjoy driving their vehicles to a vantage point where they can remain in their cars and enjoy the public views of the ocean from afar.
 Not only does the upper parking lot provide panoramic views of the ocean, it is also an excellent vantage point for views of the Park itself.
-Without some changes to these recommendations to make clear these facilities are important public access resources which must be maintained or replaced in similar kind, the plan cannot be supported.
+Without some changes to these recommendations to make clear tThese facilities are important public access resources which must be maintained or replaced in similar kind, the plan cannot be supported.
 The Commission finds these facilities should only be modified if suitable alternatives are in place which will maximize public views and public access.
+City staff has assured the Commission that this parking lot will be retained for park viewing and access, trail access and other park use.
+Further study in preparation for design of the upper parking lot will help determine the actual parking needs for park users.
+The parking lot will be reduced in size only after alternatives are developed which provide sufficient parking for park users.
+Public access would not be eliminated in this location in the future.
 Without these provisions, the LCP must be denied as submitted.

-A thirdAnother recommendation, which is potentially problematic in terms of public access, is in regard to the parking areas adjacent to the linear park.
+A thirdAnother recommendation, which is potentially may be problematic in terms of public access, is in regard to the parking areas adjacent to the linear park.
 It is stated in the plan that as cliff retreat progresses, removal of parking over mature sea caves and replacement in areas behind seawalls or other stable areas shall be proposed.
 Conversion of off-street turnout bays to head-in street parking spaces is proposed to reduce pavement area, reduce potential erosion of the cliffs and facilitate implementation of the primary trail (i.e., a defined trail which will be provided along the bluff top).
 It is further stated that if it is not feasible to replace spaces lost due to turnout parking bay closures on a one-to one basis, a decreased number of spaces will be acceptable to meet the overriding need of maintaining public safety.
 The removal of public parking from these parking lots raises potential concerns with regard to consistency with public access policies.
+City staff has assured it will Absent language which addresses explore ing other alternatives first before removal of such parking; and that if removal of parking is found necessary, that parking removal will be kept to a minimum and be reserved for public use only, the proposed LCP language cannot be approved as submitted.